BabylonJS/BabylonReactNative/README.md

 ## Supported Babylon.js versions

-Depending on the BabylonReactNative NPM package version, some Babylon.js NPM dependency version may or may not be compatible.
+Depending on the Babylon React Native NPM package version, some Babylon.js NPM dependency versions may or may not be compatible.
 Here is a compatibility list that has been tested:

 | Babylon React Native | Babylon.js |
 |---|---|